-ITEM 3.
 LEGAL PROCEEDINGS

 The Company is party to various legal proceedings which arise in the ordinary course of its operations.
-No such legal proceedings, either individually or in the aggregate, is expected to have a material adverse effect on the Company or its consolidated financial condition.
+No such legal proceedings, either individually or in the aggregate, are expected to have a material adverse effect on the Company or its consolidated financial condition.

-ITEM 4.
 SUBMISSION OF MATTERS TO A VOTE OF SECURITY HOLDERS

-There were no matters submitted to a vote of security holders during the fourth quarter of the calendar year covered by this Report.
+There were no matters submitted to a vote of security holders during the fourth quarter of the calendar year covered by this report.